 - Q: How many Reserved Instances can I purchase?

 - You can purchase as few as 1 or as many as 20 Reserved Instances per Availability Zone each month with the EC2 APIs.
 If you need additional Reserved Instances, complete the form found here.

-- Q: Can a Reserved Instance that I’ve bought for a particular instance type (i.e. High-CPU Extra Large Instance) be applied to a different instance type that I am running (i.e. Standard Large Instance)?
+- Q: Can a Reserved Instance that I’ve bought for a particular instance type (e.g., c1.xlarge) be applied to a different instance type that I am running (e.g., m1.large)?

 - No. Each Reserved Instance is associated with a specific instance type, and can only be applied to that instance type for the duration of the Reserved Instance term.

-- Q: Can I move a Reserved Instance from one Region or Availability Zone to another?
+- Q: Can I move a Reserved Instance from one Region to another?

-- No. Each Reserved Instance is associated with a specific Region and Availability Zone, which is fixed for the lifetime of the Reserved Instance and cannot be changed.
+- No. Each Reserved Instance is associated with a specific Region that is fixed for the lifetime of the Reserved Instance and cannot be changed.